 Smoking and other toxins may also have a negative effect on your eggs.
 Try to avoid environmental toxins, cigarette smoke, excessive alcohol consumption, and the use of products made with parabens or sulfates.

-Ovulation occurs about 60% of the time when using letrozole, and live births result about 24-30% of the time.
+- Ovulation occurs about 60% of the time when using letrozole, and live birth rates show a positive result about 24-30% of the time.

 *Dr. Gleaton is a practicing OB/GYN describing factors she takes into consideration when prescribing.

 - Sharma M, Balasundaram P. Ovulation Induction Techniques.
 [Updated 2023 Jun 8].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2023 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK574564/

 - Letrozole.
 Medline Plus.
 American Society of Helath-System Pharmacists.
 January 2018. https://medlineplus.gov/druginfo/meds/a698004.html